EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 General AI Models (GPAI)

-• Incident Reporting: Reporting obligation for serious incidents
+• Incident reporting: Mandatory reporting for serious incidents

 GPAI obligations have been active since 2 August 2025.
-If you use or develop foundation models, these requirements must already be fully implemented.
+If you use or develop foundation models, you must have fully implemented these requirements by now.
 The EU AI Office oversees compliance at the European level.
+The GPAI Code of Practice was finalized on 10 July 2025 in three chapters: Transparency, Copyright, and Safety & Security.

 Your AI Act Implementation Timeline

-The EU AI Act is being implemented gradually.
-Here you can see all important milestones so you're prepared in time and don't miss any deadlines.
+The EU AI Act is being implemented in stages.
+Here you can see all key milestones so you are prepared on time and don't miss any deadlines.

-1 August 2024 AI Act comes into force Active Initial orientation and inventory of your AI systems
+1 August 2024 AI Act enters into force Active Initial orientation and inventory of your AI systems

-2 February 2025 Prohibitions become effective Active Check immediately: Are you using prohibited AI systems?
+2 February 2025 Bans become effective Active Check immediately: Are you using banned AI systems?

 2 February 2026 Commission Guidelines (Art.
-6) Delayed EC missed its legal deadline.
-Guidelines on high-risk AI classification expected March/April 2026.
+6) Delayed EU Commission missed deadline.
+High-risk AI guidelines expected March/April 2026.
 Creates legal uncertainty for businesses.

-2 August 2026 Full Applicability Urgent Only ~5 months away!
-All AI systems must be compliant – unless the Digital Omnibus introduces a delay.
+2 August 2026 Full applicability Urgent Only ~4 months away!
+All AI systems must be compliant -- unless the Digital Omnibus brings delays.

-Prohibitions are in force.
-Social scoring, manipulative AI, and real-time biometrics must be shut down.
-Inventory of all AI systems is mandatory.
+Bans are in effect.
+Anyone operating social scoring, manipulative AI or real-time biometrics must have shut down these systems.
+An inventory of all AI systems is mandatory.

-GPAI compliance is running.
-Technical documentation, training data summaries, and copyright compliance for foundation models are now binding.
+GPAI compliance is in effect.
+Technical documentation, training data summaries and copyright compliance for foundation models are now binding.

 Your Obligations by Role